Diet - tame the wolf to maximize energy

 Another key to digestion is roughage.
 It takes less energy to push a turd through the intestine when there is roughage in the stool.
 We eat food for energy, but if the digestive process requires too much energy, then we feel tired, and want to snack to overcome the tiredness.
-It's a vicious circle.
+It's a vicious cycle.

 Posted by Muggins